azsk/DevOpsKit-docs/FAQs/Readme.md

     - [What if I need to change the resource groups after a few weeks?](../04-Continous-Assurance/Readme.md#what-if-i-need-to-change-the-resource-groups-after-a-few-weeks)
     - [Do I need to also setup AzSK OMS solution?](../04-Continous-Assurance/Readme.md#do-i-need-to-also-setup-AzSK-oms-solution)
     - [How much does it cost to setup Continuous Assurance alongwith OMS monitoring solution?](../04-Continous-Assurance/Readme.md#how-much-does-it-cost-to-setup-continuous-assurance-alongwith-oms-monitoring-solution)
+    - [What are AzSDRG and AzSK_CA_SPN used for?]
+    - [How to fix SPN permissions for my AzSK Continuous Assurance setup?]
+    - [How to renew the certificate used for Continuous Assurance?]
+    - [What are some example controls that are not scanned by CA?]
+    - [Should I manually update modules in the AzSK CA automation account?]
+    - [Difference between scanned controls from CA v. ad hoc scans]

+- ### Addressing Control Failures
+    - [Can fixing an AzSK control impact my application?]
+    - [What permission should I have to perform attestation in AzSK?]
+    - [Attestation fails with permission error even though I am Owner.]
+    - [Why do I have new control failures from AzSK?]